-Fig.56 Post Office Cottage, Rhyd-y-Meirch.
+Fig.56 Post Office, Rhyd-y-Meirch.
 This is part of a regular short terrace dating from the late 18th/early 19th century.
-The painting of the Mari Llwyd is an eye catching feature.
+The plaques with bold lettering are an eye catching feature.

 18th and early 19th century.

 7.4.3 The earliest dated building in the Conservation Area is 'Hanover' (Grade II listed, Fig.55), built in 1774 as a cottage with an attached chapel.
 Situated close to the lane running along the south-eastern boundary of Llanover Park, it is 'T' shaped in plan and of two storeys, with the plain wall of the meeting room (with date plaque) on the southern wing.
 The painted rubble walls and slate gabled roof convey more of a vernacular design than the 'polite' architecture of the classical style, except for the elliptical heads to the windows.